Become a Longhorn Wellness Peer Educator

 Service Hours

-In addition to academic learning, peer educators are required to complete service hours that include outreach, workshop facilitation, tabling, planning wellness programs, mentorship and other support for the Longhorn Wellness Center.
+In addition to academic learning, peer educators are required to complete service hours that include outreach, workshop facilitation, tabling, planning wellness programs, mentorship, and other support for the Longhorn Wellness Center.

 Program Outline Requirements